noman204/E-commerce_Data_Analysis_with_Python_-_SQL/README.md

-# Pizza Sales Data Analysis Using SQL
+# E-commerce Data Analysis with Python & SQL

 # Project Summary:

-This project focuses on analyzing pizza sales data using SQL to derive meaningful business insights.
-The dataset consists of customer orders, pizza details, and sales transactions, which are queried to identify revenue trends, top-selling pizzas, customer behavior, and peak sales hours.
-By leveraging SQL queries, joins, aggregations, and time-based analysis, this project aims to optimize business decisions for a pizza restaurant or chain.
+This project focuses on analyzing an e-commerce database using SQL queries within a Python environment.
+By extracting and analyzing key data points, the project provides insights into customer behavior, sales trends, and business performance.
+It serves as a foundational guide for data analysts, business intelligence professionals, and developers looking to work with SQL-based databases in e-commerce analytics.

 ![Image](https://github.com/user-attachments/assets/9500011f-81f0-4da7-a338-dbc40b1b0a5b)